londelidess/icon-generator-DALL-E/README.md

 ## Overview

-This project epitomizes the efficacy of modern web development stacks to architect scalable and feature-enriched applications.
+This project epitomizes the efficacy of modern web development stacks, like the **T3 stack**, to architect scalable and feature-enriched applications.

 ### Technology Stack: